GBrachetta/boilerplate-django/README.md

 - The app also includes my favorite settings to develop a Django app on VS Code, and a `launch.json` file to run the server in debugging mode using the integrated debugger in VS Code.
 Feel free to delete these and the parent `.vscode` folder if you use some other editor.

-- An additional command has been added, `python manage.py makesuper` that creates a superuser in one line:
+- An additional command has been added, `$ python manage.py makesuper` that creates a superuser in one line:

     1. Username: admin
     2. Password: admin